After bouncing from shelter to shelter, Housing & Hope helped Whitney locate and maintain stable housing for her family. Read her story here.

 - Housing & Hope is a unique and successful model that provides affordable rent and on-site case management services to Madison area families in two different locations each with 15 apartments owned by The Road Home.
 The apartments are located in a mixed-income neighborhood, close to schools and bus lines, and with access to a local grocery store.
 These affordable-housing apartments were developed and are managed by our partner, Meridian Group, Inc. In addition to regular case management, residents in Housing & Hope apartments also have access to an education specialist who helps both children and adults reach their educational goals.

-- Mifflin Street Apartments is an exciting new project expected to open in 2018.
+- The Breese is an exciting new project that just opened in 2018.
 It came about through a partnership with Stone House Development, a local real estate development and consulting firm, with support from the City of Madison and other funding sources.
 These nine units are three-bedroom townhomes, better accommodating larger families.
 These townhomes also located in a mixed-income neighborhood, close to schools and bus lines and with easy access to grocery stores and other necessities.